mozilla/fxa/features/FxA-89-devices-view/README.md

 We will know our hypotheses to be true when we measure that users are disconnecting old, lost and unknown devices.

-We will measure this through the confirmation dialogue after users click to disconnect a device.
+We will measure the reason why devices are being disconnected via the confirmation dialogue after users click to disconnect a device.

 ### Secondary Metrics